teepanis/siam-quantum/docs/modules/uhf.md

 $$E^\text{DFT}_{xc}[\rho] = \int d^3 r \, E_{xc}(\vec{r}) = \sum_{i} w[i] E_{xc}[i]$$

 For hybrid-functional, the situation is a little more complicated.
-We need to know the perent mixture and then add to two above contributions accordingly.
+We need to know the percent mixture and then add to two above contributions accordingly.

 ```c
         case METHOD_LIBXC: